ualibraries/Guide-on-the-Side/README.md

 -------------------------------------------------------------------------------
 If you'd prefer to get Guide on the Side by cloning directly from GitHub, there are a couple extra steps.
-Note that the pre-built package from code.library.arizona.edu does come as a git clone, so you can still upgrade by pulling from GitHub if you install that way.
+Note that the pre-built package from https://ualibraries.github.io/Guide-on-the-Side/about.html does come as a git clone, so you can still upgrade by pulling from GitHub if you install that way.

 1. Clone Guide on the Side from GitHub into the appropriate folder on your web